 It has been estimated that it will take the town two to three years to prepare the site for disposition.
 Market conditions can change significantly during this time.
-If the town chooses to pursue a redevelopment option, it will need to revisit the recommendations of this report while working on a disposition strategy, including possibly preparing a developer's kit with guidelines to test market interest.
+If the town chooses to pursue a redevelopment option, it will need to revisit the recommendations of this report while working with the Town Planner on a disposition strategy including possibly preparing a developer's kit with guidelines to test market interest.

-Also, to the extent that the Town can reduce investor risk by building support of relevant town departments, obtaining support for re-zoning, testing the soils to ensure a favorable percolation rate for the proposed uses, securing site control of abutting properties, and relocating the access, for example, the town will ensure that they will obtain a greater value for the site.
+Also, to the extent that the Town can reduce investor risk by building support of relevant town departments, obtaining support for re-zoning, testing the soils to ensure a favorable percolation rate for the proposed uses, acquiring the Wagner property and relocating the access, for example, the town will ensure that they will obtain a greater value for the site.